mak66/osfams/README.md

 Simulate container failure by supplying a count of requests to be processed before exiting with the environment variable OSFAMS_TIME_TO_LIVE

+Chain further ms by specifying the address:port of next MS in Chain
+    -e OSFAMS_CHAINED_MS='somehost:port'

 Project uses maven.

 The **build** script generates the docker container **osfamicroservice**.
 This assumes that the maven build has already created the jar file ready for deployment.